-With rope bridges, tropical birds and towering trees it took me a few minutes to realize we were actually in a conservatory!
+With rope bridges, tropical birds, and towering trees it took me a few minutes to realize we were actually in a conservatory!

-In addition, if you are brave enough enjoy a leisurely float down Crocodile Creek.
-The stingrays offered up tons of laughs and shrieks as young and old tried to touch the fins of these gentle sea creatures.
+After that, venture over to the stingray exhibit where the stingrays offered up tons of laughs and shrieks as young and old tried to touch the fins of these gentle sea creatures.

 After visiting it is easy to see why the Fort Wayne Children’s Zoo has been named one of the “Top Ten Zoos For Kids!”
-Plenty of play areas, prime animal viewing and an assortment of rides can keep the entire family entertained for hours.
+Plenty of play areas, prime animal viewing, and an assortment of rides can keep the entire family entertained for hours.

 Tip: Rides and animal encounters are paid in tokens which can be purchased at token stations throughout the zoo.
 Keep in mind that the zoo closes during cold weather months.

-How kid-friendly they made their gardens is quite impressive and I only wish more would follow suit.
+How kid-friendly they made their gardens is quite impressive and I only wish more botanical gardens would follow suit.
 Before we stepped foot into the first garden we were greeted by a lovely nature-themed kid’s area.

-Throughout the conservatory, there are interactive displays, a scavenger hunt and special exhibits designed to keep children stimulated and interested.
+Throughout the conservatory, there are interactive displays, a scavenger hunt, and special exhibits designed to keep children stimulated and interested.

 Between the gardens, a hallway was designed to appear as if you were underground.
 The bottoms of vegetables spanned the ceiling while children could climb in a tunnel to experience what an earthworm might feel like.